Page Designer

 The cartridge that contains the custom attribute editor meta definition file, script file, and client-side code must be added to the cartridge path for the Business Manager site.

-In this example, the custom attribute editor subscribes to the event sfcc:ready.
-As soon as this event is emitted by the host, the editor initializes its DOM (Document Object Model) using configuration and localization information from the init function of the server-side script file and assigning the unicorns to their appropriate <optgroup>.
-When the user changes the value of the <select> element, the editor sends the sfcc:value event to inform the host.
+In this example, the editor subscribes to sfcc:ready.
+When the host emits this event, the editor initializes its DOM using configuration from the server-side init function.
+It assigns unicorns to their <optgroup>.
+When users change the <select> value, the editor sends sfcc:value to the host.

 Each custom attribute editor is wrapped in a host component that contains an HTML iframe element.
 The iframe encapsulates the code and styling of the editor and represents a self-contained sandbox environment in which the editor runs so that different custom attribute editors on the same page don't interfere with each other.
 The host and the custom attribute editor in the iframe communicate by passing events back and forth on a special messaging channel.